xingchen0123/xingchen0123.github.io/index.md

   </details>

 ## Working in Progress
+- Bridging Trust in Governance: The Impact of Digital Government Initiatives on Citizen political trust, with Hanchen Jiang
 - Relocation to Urbanization: Re-assessing the Role of Government Relocation in Regional Development, with [Jianzi He](https://igpp.fudan.edu.cn/igppen/e6/02/c20933a386562/page.htm) and Jiayu Ma.
 - Happy without accountability，with Xiaoxiao Shen
-- E-Government, with Hanchen Jiang
 - Pollution Worsened at Borders in a Coordinated Way: Consequences of Spatially Differentiated Target-based Environmental Regulation in China, with [Juan Du](https://faculty.ecnu.edu.cn/_s35/dj2_23449/main.psp)

 ## Book Chapters